C00kie-/squirrel.lu/decrypt-an-email-without-add-on.md

 More: [Introduction to decoding](http://www.fpx.de/fp/Software/UUDeview/Introduction.html) by Frank Pilhofer.

-special tks to @adulau for cool hacky thoughs
+special tks to @adulau for cool hacky thoughts